 When to send a virtual bridal shower invitation?

 Bridal shower invitations are typically sent anywhere from four to eight weeks ahead of time, but for a virtual event, three to four weeks is a fine timeline, since guests won’t have to take any necessary travel into consideration.
-We recommend sending virtual bridal shower invitations—especially if the event itself will be virtual, to keep things simple.
 If you’re sending invitations through Paperless Post, gather names and email addresses before inviting guests.
 Personalize your invitation with an image of the bride-to-be.
-If you prefer a more casual invitation, Paperless Post also offers textable Flyers that are perfect for more laid-back virtual showers (or laid-brides who prefer GIFS to calligraphic fonts).
+If you prefer a more casual invitation, Paperless Post also offers animated Flyers that are perfect for more laid-back virtual showers (or laid-back brides who prefer GIFS to calligraphic fonts).

 “Flutter Photo” by CONFETTISYSTEM